Swedbank-SPP/swedbank-payment-portal/README.md

 ### Test Data for 3-D Secure

 Any of the magic card numbers can be used while integrating 3-D Secure.
-The response will be determined first by the 3-D Secure configuration on your account, and then by the expiry date of the card number.
+The response will be determined first by the 3-D Secure configuration on your account, and then by the expiry month of the test card number.

-In order to generate specific responses, please use the  card expiry dates shown below:
+In order to generate specific responses, please use the  card expiry **month** shown below:

-Code | Response
+Test card expiry  month | Test system response
 --- | ---
 01 | Card is enrolled
 02 | Card is not enrolled